toolleeo/cli-apps/README.md

 ## <a name="find"></a>File finding (alternatives to find)

-Search the filesystem looking for files with specific characteristics.
+Search the filesystem looking for files with specific characteristics, e.g., names; alternatives to `find`.

 * [bfs](https://github.com/tavianator/bfs) - A breadth-first version of the UNIX find command.
 * [fd](https://github.com/sharkdp/fd) - A simple, fast and user-friendly alternative to find.
 Written in Rust.